AboutServicesTechnologyApplicationsTeamContact

 Supported by patented IP developed at the University of Florida

 Axolink is commercializing patented peripheral nerve interface technology from the University of Florida.
-Our platform combines flexible microelectrode arrays with tissue-engineered hydrogel scaffolds to create a fundamentally new class of neural interface.
+Our platform integrates dense 3-D microelectrode arrays into decellularized nerve allografts to create a fundamentally new class of neural interface.

 Unlike traditional approaches that use rigid electrodes, our technology promotes natural nerve regeneration around the electrodes — enabling intimate, long-term integration with minimal foreign body response.